cs230-stanford/website-2019-spring/syllabus.md

 # Hero section
 title: Syllabus
 description: For all "Materials and Assignments", follow the deadlines listed on this page, not on Coursera!
-Assignments are usually due every Wednesday, 30min before the class starts.
+Assignments are usually due every Tuesday, 30min before the class starts.
 buttons:
-    - icon:
-      content: Lectures
-      url: '#'
-      external_url: false
     - icon:
       content: Piazza
       url: 'https://piazza.com/class/jqlmsmrpyak1oz'